 In preparation of our initial public offering, the company conducted a thorough process of selecting qualified directors for our board.
 All directors whose terms expire at this annual meeting, except Mr. Jacoby and Mr. Thompson, were appointed in September 2003 in preparation for that offering.
 Mr. Jacoby was appointed to our board in April 2003, Mr. Thompson was appointed to our board in June 2004.
 Our independent directors acted as the nominating committee prior to the creation of the Nominating and Corporate Governance Committee by our board of directors at its board meeting held in March 2008.
-The Nominating and Corporate Governance Committee by Our board directors, Jon E.M.
+The Nominating and Corporate Governance Committee consists of three of our current independent directors, Jon E.M.
 Jacoby, Bob L. Martin and William T. Trawick.